oam-dev/rudr/docs/how-to/workloads.md

 A Task is used to run code or a script to completion.
 Commonly used to run cron jobs or one-time highly parallelizable tasks that exit and free up resources upon completion.

-The Task in Scylla is implemented by a [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/), you can use  Autoscaler or Manual Scaler trait with it.
+The Task in Rudr is implemented by a [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/), you can use  Autoscaler or Manual Scaler trait with it.

 ## Singleton Task